hironaka/yes-chef-web/README.md

     ```

 3.  **Set up environment variables:**
-    *   You'll need an OpenAI API key.
-[Create one here if you don't have one](https://platform.openai.com/settings/api-keys).
     *   Copy the example environment file:
         ```bash
         cp .env.example .env.local
         ```
+    *   You'll need an OpenAI API key.
+[Create one here if you don't have one](https://platform.openai.com/settings/api-keys).
     *   Open `.env.local` and add your OpenAI API key:
         ```
         OPENAI_API_KEY=your_openai_api_key_here
         ```
+    *   This project also uses Google Cloud Vertex AI for recipe extraction.
+You'll need Google Cloud credentials.
+    *   Copy the example environment file:
+        ```bash
+        cp .env.example .env.local
+        ```
+    *   Open `.env.local` and configure it according to the instructions within `.env.example`.
+This involves setting your `GCP_PROJECT` ID and potentially `GCP_LOCATION`.
+    *   **Authentication:**
+        *   **Local Development:** The recommended way is to use Application Default Credentials (ADC).
+Run `gcloud auth application-default login` in your terminal.
+Alternatively, download a service account key file, store it securely **outside** your project repository, and set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable to the path of that file (e.g., `export GOOGLE_APPLICATION_CREDENTIALS="/path/to/your/secure/keyfile.json"`).
+        *   **Heroku Deployment:** Follow the instructions in `.env.example` to set the `GCP_SA_KEY_JSON` config variable in Heroku with the *content* of your downloaded service account key file.
+The included `Procfile` will handle setting `GOOGLE_APPLICATION_CREDENTIALS` automatically at runtime.

 ### Running the Development Server